52 Paleo Game Day Food Ideas to Feed a Crowd

 This perfectly handheld pies wrap a creamy dairy-free spinach filling in a crisp almond flour dough.
 Remember to steam spinach, and avoid using alternative cream cheese, onions and garlic too often to stay Bulletproof.

 Image via Paleoish Krista

 These crisp and salty fries use the low-temperature power of the air fryer to create a perfectly crispy coating.
 Dredge your zucchini wedges in a seasoned coconut flour blend, and after 15 minutes they transform into a crispy, salty treat.
 If you want to make this game day food more Bulletproof, just skip the nutritional yeast and use turmeric or herbs in place of garlic and onion powder.

 This make-ahead game day food upgrades your typical deviled eggs with a creamy avocado filling and chunks of crisp bacon.
 This recipe is easy to scale up for a crowd of hungry fans.

 Image via Kirbie’s Cravings

 The only thing better than avocado is avocado wrapped in bacon.
-This game day food keeps it simple with a two ingredient recipe that yields the perfect balance of saltiness and crunch.
-To keep it more Bulletproof, pre-cook your own pastured bacon for this recipe.
+This game day food keeps it simple with a two-ingredient recipe that yields the perfect balance of saltiness and crunch.
+To keep it more Bulletproof, pre-cook your own pasture-raised bacon for this recipe.